Just-Alexa/alx-higher_level_programming/README.md

-This is all abput python
+This is all about python